 Bjørn Ivar Danielsen, born in 1948 and chairman of the board of directors from 2012-2017.
 Mr. Danielsen has 25 years of consulting and international top management experience from Accenture in Norway, where he was CEO in the period between 1993 and 2002.
 Mr. Danielsen currently chairs and serves at the board in several companies.
 He holds a Master of Science in Economics from Norwegian University of Science and Technology (NTNU).

-Mr Danielsen is an independent board member, holding no shares in the company at 31.
-December 2017.
+Mr Danielsen is an independent board member, holding no shares in the company as of 12 May 2020.

 Siw Ødegaard, Board Member